netdata/netdata/docs/netdata-agent/sizing-netdata-agents/ram-requirements.md

 Logs usually require significantly more disk space and I/O bandwidth than metrics.
 For optimal performance, we recommend to store metrics and logs on separate, independent disks.

-Netdata uses direct-I/O for its Database, in order to not pollute the system caches with its own data.
+Netdata uses direct-I/O for its Database to not pollute the system caches with its own data.

 To optimize disk I/O, Netdata maintains its own private caches.
 The default settings of these caches are automatically adjusted to the minimum required size for acceptable metrics query performance.